 My hands are drawn to creative expression in clay, both in sculpture and in the garden.
-I also love the immediacy of watercolor and the transparency and vibrancy of the paint.
-I am inspired by the natural beauty of Woodstock, where I have owned a home for 25 years, and am stimulated by the cultural vibrancy of my native NYC, where I maintain an apartment.
-I sculpt in the city and paint in the country.
+I also love the immediacy of watercolor and the transparency and the vibrancy of the paint.
+I am inspired by the natural beauty of Woodstock, where I have owned a home for over 30 years, and am stimulated by the cultural vibrancy of my native NYC, where I maintain an apartment.

 Read a Sanctuary Magazine interview with Jean Here.https://www.sanctuary-magazine.com/interview-jean-newburg.html